zmrocze/recsys2025_challenge/README.md

 # Recsys2025

-Link do konkursu:
+Contest links:

  - https://github.com/Synerise/recsys2025
  - https://recsys.synerise.com/#challenge2025

-## Zawartość
+## Repository content

-Głowne wyniki znajdują się w notebooku `src/recsys2025_wyniki.ipynb`, przeznaczonym do wykonania w google colab.
-Notebook łączy się z google drive i oczekuje tam folderu `ubc_data_relevant_splitted` z danymi po processingu, gdy dojdzie do treningu to pyta o token do W&B.

-Pozostałe notebooki obliczają eksploracyjne statystyki.

-Kod modeli znajduje się w `src/our_lib/gat.py`.
+Slides used for project presentation: `adm_recsys2025.pdf`.

+Training in `src/recsys2025_wyniki.ipynb`, meant to be executed in google colab.
+Notebook connects with google drive where it expects `ubc_data_relevant_splitted` directory with preprocessed data, later at training prompts for W&B token.

+Remaining notebooks perform data exploration and processing.

+Model code in `src/our_lib/gat.py`.

-Udostępniamy też finalne `scores` i `embeds`.
+Sharing also final `scores` and `embeds`.